torproject/onionbalance/docs/v2/installing_ob.rst

     # python setup.py install

-If you are running Debian Jessie (with backports enabled) or later you can install OnionBalance with the following command:
+If you are running Debian Jessie (with backports enabled) or later you can install Onionbalance with the following command:

 .. code-block:: console